theosanderson/taxonium/docs/app.md

 Once you have downloaded the app, point it to a Taxonium .jsonl or .jsonl.gz file and wait for the backend to load.

-You can find a small example jsonl file [here](https://github.com/theosanderson/taxonium/blob/master/taxonium_backend/tfci.jsonl?raw=true) (right-click and save-as), or download the large Cov2Tree tree [here](https://cov2tree.nyc3.cdn.digitaloceanspaces.com/latest_public.jsonl.gz).
+You can find a small example jsonl file [here](https://github.com/theosanderson/taxonium/blob/master/taxonium_backend/tfci.jsonl?raw=true) (right-click and save-as), or download the large Cov2Tree tree [here](https://cov2tree.nyc3.cdn.digitaloceanspaces.com/latest_public.jsonl.gz) (which is based on the UCSC public tree).

 :::{note}
 The Taxonium desktop app still requires an internet connection at present, which it uses to load the client.